-You can spend a whole afternoon in the Forbidden City (Imperial Palace) and be happily content, it has 9,999 buildings to explore, after all.
+You can spend a whole afternoon in the Forbidden City (Imperial Palace) and be happily content; it has 9,999 buildings to explore.
 Located to the north of Tiananmen Square in the heart of Beijing, it's the world's largest palace complex.
 Built in 1420, the Forbidden City has been the home to 24 emperors from the Ming and Qing dynasties (1644-1911) and is as fascinating as it is awesome in its scale.
-Entry costs 60RMB and you can also hire an audio guide.

 - Beijing , 100033